prasannax1/starships/README.md

 ![destroyer](images/mother/command_simple.png)

-or with the class 2 secondary hull with its massive 150m hangar to form a space control vehice as show above.
+or with the class 2 secondary hull with its massive 150m hangar to form a space control vehice as shown above.

 ##### Auxillary vessels